bako117/homelab-blakenet/current-projects/Build_Server_Rack.md

 ## Steps
 1. Gather materials:
-  a.
-Server rack rails from amazon
+- Server rack rails from amazon
-  b.
-A tp-link TL-SG116E smart switch from MicroCenter
+- A tp-link TL-SG116E smart switch from MicroCenter
-  c.
-Building materials and supplies from Menards
+- Building materials and supplies from Menards
 2. Build the rack
 3. Install all equipment:
-  a.
-Design rack mounted hardware
+- Design rack mounted hardware
-  b.
-Put items and cables in rack
+- Put items and cables in rack

 ## Issues & Fixes